Planting Your Rhizomes

 First Year Care:

 Until the plant is well established, extra care may be necessary.
+Do not expect bloom the first season after palnting.
 If a bloom stalk is produced the first year, you may want to

 consider removing it so the energy will be directed to growing strong roots and increases for the following year.
 If the plant is

-healthy and well established, and you decide to jeep the bloom stalk, staking the stalk is highly recommended to help prevent the
+healthy and well established, and you decide to keep the bloom stalk, staking the stalk is highly recommended to help prevent the

 weight of the bloom from uprooting the rhizome if it falls over.
 Please keep in mind that allowing bloom the first year may lead